ETHZ-INS/stressTRAPreanalysis/README.md

 ### Interaction analysis

 To establish whether ELS does impact the transcriptional response to acute stress, it is insufficient to simply analyse the two response separately, as the authors did, and simply substract the sets of significant genes.
-Instead, we need to rely on linear regression using an interaction term, which is fortunately possible using edgeR's generalized linear models:
+Instead, we need to rely on linear regression using an interaction term, which is fortunately possible using edgeR's generalized linear models.
+Here we use the standard glm which is less stringent and more susceptible to type 1 errors, but has a better sensitivity in low replicate experiments.
+An analysis with a glmQL model did not yield any significant results.

 ```r